facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

     --model-args ... # defined in MyAgent.add_args, such as model path, tokenizer etc.
 ```

-It can be very slow to evaluate speech model utterence by utterence, please see [here](../scripts/start-multi-client.sh) for a faster implementation, which split the evaluation set into chunks.
+It can be very slow to evaluate the speech model utterance by utterance.
+See [here](../scripts/start-multi-client.sh) for a faster implementation, which split the evaluation set into chunks.

 ### Quality